General terms and conditions

 For products:

-1. The consumer can cancel an agreement regarding the purchase of a product within a reflection period of at least 14 days without giving reasons.
-The entrepreneur may ask the consumer for the reason for withdrawal, but may not oblige them to provide their reason(s).
+1. The consumer can cancel an agreement regarding the purchase of a product during a reflection period of at least 14 days without giving any reasons.
+The entrepreneur may ask the consumer for the reason for withdrawal, but may not require him to provide his reason(s).

-2. The reflection period mentioned in paragraph 1 starts on the day after the consumer, or a third party designated in advance by the consumer who is not the carrier, has received the product, or:
+2. The reflection period mentioned in paragraph 1 begins on the day after the consumer, or a third party designated by the consumer who is not the carrier, has received the product, or:

-a. if the consumer has ordered multiple products in the same order: the day on which the consumer, or a third party designated by them, received the last product.
-The entrepreneur may refuse an order of multiple products with different delivery times, provided they have clearly informed the consumer of this prior to the ordering process.
+a. if the consumer has ordered multiple products in the same order: the day on which the consumer, or a third party designated by him, has received the last product.
+The entrepreneur may refuse an order of multiple products with different delivery times, provided he has clearly informed the consumer about this prior to the ordering process.

-b. if the delivery of a product consists of multiple shipments or parts: the day on which the consumer, or a third party designated by them, received the last shipment or the last part;
+b. if the delivery of a product consists of multiple shipments or parts: the day on which the consumer, or a third party designated by him, has received the last shipment or the last part;

-c. for agreements for the regular supply of products during a certain period: the day on which the consumer, or a third party designated by them, received the first product.
+c. for agreements for regular delivery of products over a certain period: the day on which the consumer, or a third party designated by him, has received the first product.

 For services and digital content not supplied on a tangible medium:

-3. The consumer can cancel a service agreement and an agreement for the supply of digital content not supplied on a tangible medium within at least 14 days without giving reasons.
-The entrepreneur may ask the consumer for the reason for withdrawal, but may not oblige them to provide their reason(s).
+3. The consumer can cancel a service agreement and an agreement for the delivery of digital content that has not been delivered on a tangible medium for at least 14 days without giving any reasons.
+The entrepreneur may ask the consumer for the reason for withdrawal, but may not require him to provide his reason(s).

-4. The reflection period referred to in paragraph 3 starts on the day following the conclusion of the contract.
+4. The reflection period mentioned in paragraph 3 begins on the day following the conclusion of the agreement.

-Extended reflection period for products, services, and digital content not supplied on a tangible medium if the right of withdrawal is not informed about:
+Extended reflection period for products, services, and digital content that has not been delivered on a tangible medium when not informing about the right of withdrawal:

-5. If the entrepreneur has not provided the consumer with the legally required information about the right of withdrawal or the model withdrawal form, the reflection period expires twelve months after the end of the original reflection period established in accordance with the previous paragraphs of this article.
+5. If the entrepreneur has not provided the consumer with the legally required information about the right of withdrawal or the model form for withdrawal, the reflection period expires twelve months after the end of the original reflection period established in accordance with the previous paragraphs of this article.

 6. If the entrepreneur has provided the information referred to in the previous paragraph to the consumer within twelve months after the start date of the original reflection period, the reflection period expires 14 days after the day on which the consumer received that information.